Miscegenation in Asia: Central Asia

 In the pre-Islamic and early Islamic eras (c.
 1000 and earlier) Central Asia was inhabited predominantly by Iranian peoples, populated by Eastern Iranian-speaking Bactrians, Sogdians, Chorasmians, and the semi-nomadic Scythians and Dahae.
 As the result of Turkic migration, Central Asia also became the homeland for the Kazakhs, Kyrgyzs, Tatars, Turkmens, Uyghurs, and Uzbeks; Turkic languages largely replaced the Iranian languages spoken in the area, with the exception of Tajikistan and areas where Tajik is spoken.
 Central Asians have descended from a mixture of various peoples, such as the Mongols, Turks, and Iranians.
 The Mongol conquest of Central Asia in the 13th century resulted in the mass killings of the Iranian-speaking people and Indo-Europeans population of the region, their culture and languages being superseded by that of the Mongolian-Turkic peoples.
 The remaining surviving population intermarried with invaders.
 Genetic shows a mixture of East Asian and West Eurasian ancestry in all Central Asian people.

+Interracial marriage between Turkic, European, Central Asians in Kazakhstan are rare but increasing.
+The most common marriages are between Kazakh and Volga Tatars.
+Intermarriage usually involves Kazakh men, due to Muslim tradition favouring male over female.
+For example, 1% were between Russians, Tatars, and Kazakhs (792 between Russians and Tatars, 561 between Kazakhs and Tatars, and 212 between Kazakhs and Russians).
+701 Kazakh men married Russians or Tatars, against only 72 Kazakh women.
+Among Kirgiz men living in Uzbekistan and married to non-Kirgiz women, 9.6% had married Russians, 25.6% Uzbeks, and 34.3% Tatars.
+Among Kazakh men in Uzbekistan, the structure of mixed marriages appeared as follows: 4.4% married Russians.